zxc916684603/ecs/intl.en-US/API Reference/Instances/DescribeInstanceStatus.md

 # DescribeInstanceStatus {#DescribeInstanceStatus .reference}

-Obtain the list of all your instances in batches with status information.
+Obtains the list of all your instances in batches with status information.

 ## Description {#section_yfq_yps_xdb .section}